jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 A weakened tone has:

-- less capacity to filter noise  \n- less ability to stabilize identity  \n- less resilience against emotional shocks
+- less capacity to filter noise
+- less ability to stabilize identity
+- less resilience against emotional shocks

 When tone drops:

-- lens overlays distort perception  \n- identity overlays distort self-understanding  \n- narrative overlays distort meaning
+- lens overlays distort perception
+- identity overlays distort self-understanding
+- narrative overlays distort meaning

 Tone is the foundation.
 Overlays are the cracks that appear when the foundation thins.